 A Trustee Company called 'Verity Trustees Limited' governs your pension scheme.

-Its Trustee Directors are non-executive: three are nominated by members, three by employers and up to three can be co-opted by the member-nominated and employernominated Trustee Directors.
+Its Trustee Directors are non-executive: three are nominated by members, three by employers and up to three can be co-opted by the member nominated and employer nominated Trustee Directors.

-Investments are managed independently by
+Investments are managed independently by external authorised fund managers.
+TPT's

-external authorised fund managers.
-TPT's Investment Committee reviews investment performance regularly.
+Investment Committee reviews investment performance regularly.

-The State Pension Scheme and Contracting-out
+The State Pension Scheme and Contracting-Out

-Prior to 6 April 2016 the State Pension was made up of two parts: the basic State Pension and the additional State Pension (this is also known as the State Second Pension or State Earnings Related Pension Scheme (SERPS)).
+Prior to 6 April 2016 the State Pension was made up of two parts: the basic State Pension and the additional State Pension (this is also called the State Second Pension or SERPS).

 During the period you were a member of the Scheme, your employment was contracted out of the State Second Pension and as a result, you paid lower National Insurance contributions.
-This meant that you did not accrue- or accrued a lower amount of-State Second Pension during your period of membership to 6 April 2016.
+This meant that you did not accrue the full State Second Pension during your period of membership.